UtrechtUniversity/yoda/docs/design/external-user-service.md

 functions `uuGroupPolicyCanGroupUserAdd` and
 `uuGroupPolicyCanGroupUserRemove`.

-For the **removal** of external users, new functionality must be added, as user removal is currently not supported in Yoda at all. *How this will work is still TBD.* Possible solutions include: Automatically removing the user when they are removed from the last group, and having a separate user management page for administrators.
+External users are removed when they are removed from the last Yoda instance.
 A periodic cleanup job may be implemented to automate external user removal.

 ## External user service